mhwlng/fipha/README.md

 ![Screenshot 1](https://i.imgur.com/UNOTXH2.jpeg)

+The S1 button opens the menu.

 Use the right rotary encoder to scroll vertically.

+On the now playing screen :

 Use the left rotary encoder to show another media player.
 Also, the S5 button shows the next media player and the S6 button shows the previous media player.